CLST101 Greek and Latin Roots of English Sections

 The rise of Macedon under Philip II leading to its domination of Greece and the overthrow of the Persian Empire by his son, Alexander; the subsequent spread of Greek civilization in the East.

-CLST402A Seminar in Classical Literature - SEM CLASSCL LIT Sections
+CLST401E Seminar in Classical History - SEM CLASSCL HIST Sections

-Selected topics in Greek or Roman literature, with an emphasis on research.
+Selected topics in Greek or Roman history, with an emphasis on research.
 Restricted to majors and honours students in CLST, CLAS, CLAH, ARGR, GRNE, CNRS.

 Selected topics in Greek or Roman art and archaeology, with an emphasis on research.
 Restricted to majors and honours students in CLST, CLAS, CLAH, ARGR, GRNE, CNRS.